jonocarroll/githubtools/README.md

 [noamross/htmlhelp](http://github.com/noamross/htmlhelp) package which inspired and enabled the use of the Rmd macro for help files.

+**NOTE**: This is likely to change to `githubfooter` in an update in the near future.
+This is currently under development, so don't rely on it until it is stable.

 ### Scan installed GitHub packages and analyse them

 Think about your R library right now...
 How old are the packages you installed